Generic Name: Tobramycin sulfate

 See WARNINGS box above.

-Tobramycin injection, USP, contains sodium metabisulfite, a sulfite that may cause allergic-type reactions, including anaphylactic symptoms and life-threatening or less severe asthmatic episodes in certain susceptible people.
+This product contains sodium metabisulfite, a sulfite that may cause allergic-type reactions, including anaphylactic symptoms and life-threatening or less severe asthmatic episodes, in certain susceptible people.
 The overall prevalence of sulfite sensitivity in the general population is unknown and probably low.
 Sulfite sensitivity is seen more frequently in asthmatic than in nonasthmatic people.

 If an allergic reaction occurs, the drug should be discontinued and appropriate therapy instituted.